eduardozamudio/retail_challenge/README_eduardo.md

 # Foreword

 Hi!
-Firts of all, thank you for givin me the chance to have this challenge.
+First of all, thank you for givin me the chance to have this challenge.
 I really enjoy it.

 You can find three jupyter notebooks within the *notebooks* folder.